jShy-Dev/30DaysofPowerShell/README.md

 # 30DaysofPowerShell

+## Please note:
+This is an old project that Ive revived and tweaked to help teach my son how use Powershell for administration and automation tasks.
+I designed the content to get progressively more complex but ive stretched the content a bit to make 30 days worth of topics and practice.
+We will be updating the repo as frequently as life and free time allows - a true script kiddie education.
-Follow along with my son and I as we complete a 30 day PowerShell learning course.
+Follow along with my son and I as we complete a 30 day PowerShell learning challenge.

 ## 🧭 30-Day PowerShell + Automation Curriculum
 Each day includes:<br>